What You Will Need

 - Vegetables and Fruit: use whole fresh fruits and veggies, canned fruit, applesauce

-- Meat and Alternatives: use a can of tuna, a box of frozen meat with picture on cover, and a can of beans
+- Protein Foods use empty yogurt containers, milk carton, use a can of tuna, a box of frozen meat with picture on cover, and a can of beans

 - Fluids: use water bottles and milk containers

-- Include “other” food items: candy, soft drinks, chips, doughnuts
+- Include ‘‘other’’ food items: candy, soft drinks, chips, doughnuts

 NOTE: Grocery store flyers are a good source of pictures of foods.